pamudu123/financial_statement_analysis/python_structure_analysis/README.md

 - **Table Extraction (PyMuPDF4LLM):**
     - Saves extracted tables into a MD file.
 - **Table Extraction (Unstructured):**
+    - Free version has lower accuracy but is free and doesn't require an internet connection.
+    - Paid version has higher accuracy but requires a subscription and processes documents on remote servers over the internet.
+    - More information can be found [here](https://unstructured.io/blog).
     - Unstructured is available in both free and paid versions.
     - The paid version offers higher accuracy, but requires a subscription and processes documents on remote servers over the internet.
     - The free version can be used offline, but is less accurate compared to the paid version.